 What to do if Mission Control is not working

 While Mission Control works in Mojave most of the time, there may be an odd occurrence when the view for all windows may get stuck; it appears as if there is no application that is running.
 In most cases, the Expose view will cover everything, and sometimes, it may prevent you from using your mouse and keyboard to interact with these apps.
 Thankfully, the consequences of the Mojave Mission Control problem are not severe, and they rarely kill your applications or damage the game state.
-So what can you do if your Mission Control is not working in Mojave?
+So, what steps can you take if Mission Control isn’t working in Mojave?

 For most people, the first solution that comes to mind when they encounter this problem is to restart their Mac.
 While this strategy may work, there is a relatively easy way to resolve the problem without terminating your workflow.
 You can resolve the Mojave Mission Control problem by trying the following fixes: